Teacher of the Year

 For System-level (School District) Teacher of the Year

-- District selection committees should include a curriculum supervisor, a principal, and a previous Teacher of the Year (district, region, or grand division winner, or State Teacher of the Year) to review applications of each School-level Teacher of the Year.
+- District selection committees should include a curriculum supervisor, a principal, and a previous Teacher of the Year (district, region, grand division winner, or state Teacher of the Year) to review applications of each school-level Teacher of the Year.
 Each selection committee should include diverse representation based on gender, race, subject areas, and the grade bands to be considered (pre-K–4, 5–8, 9–12).

 - Committees select one teacher from each category (pre-K–4, 5–8, 9–12) to represent the district in the region-level selection process.
 Please note that these categories refer to the grade taught by the teacher and do not refer to the grade structure or designation of the school.

-- First, the director of schools (or designee) must submit the names of the District-level Teachers of the Year.
+- First, the director of schools (or designee) must submit the names of the district-level Teachers of the Year using the online District-level Teacher of the Year Report Form.

-- The district office should submit four copies of each application to the appropriate CORE office no later than 5 p.m.
-CST on Feb.
-24, 2017.
+- Next, each district-level Teacher of the Year from each category (pre-K–4, 5–8, 9–12) completes part I of the Teacher of the Year application and submits four copies to the appropriate CORE office no later than 5 p.m.
+CST on February 8, 2019.
 Mailing addresses for each CORE office are available on the CORE web page.

 *Helpful Tip—Complete and save the application using Word, which allows applicants to utilize the spell check and word count features.
-Additionally, if selected as a Region-level Teacher of the Year finalist, you will need to copy/paste Part I of the application into Part II.
+Teachers selected as region-level finalists will be able to copy/paste part I of the application into the online application while completing part II.

-Complete Part I of the application and submit four complete copies to your respective CORE office no later than 5 p.m.
-CST on Feb.
-24, 2017.
+Complete part I of the application and submit four complete copies to your respective CORE office no later than 5 p.m.
+CST on February 8, 2019.

 Instructions for State Level Application

-Region-level Teacher of the Year finalists will be notified that they are eligible to advance to the next stage of the selection process and must complete Part I and Part II of the application.
-An electronic application link will be provided to finalists in March.
-Do not exceed any word limits noted in the application.
+Region-level Teacher of the Year finalists will be notified that they are eligible to advance to the next stage of the selection process and must complete part I and part II of the application.
+Completed applications will be submitted electronically.
+A link to the online application will be provided to finalists.
+Additionally, region-level finalists must upload the following documents along with completed application responses:

 Completed applications will be submitted electronically.
 Additionally, region-level finalists must upload the following documents along with completed application responses: